 We explain the rationale in further detail below.

 Sports Performance and Synthetic Surfaces

 There is absolutely no compromise in sports performance between a sprung sports floor finished in timber playing surface, or a synthetic playing surface such as solid Sports Linoleum.
-Sprung systems such as our Komfort Plus or Flexi-Beam Plus, when finished with a solid synthetic playing surface, still incorporate all the performance benefits of timber in their sub-construction.
+Sprung systems such as our Athen or Flexi-Beam Plus, when finished with a solid synthetic playing surface, still incorporate all the performance benefits of timber in their sub-construction.
 It is also interesting to note that the majority of European countries install synthetic surfaces such as solid linoleum or vinyl onto a sprung wooden undercarriage in most of their multi-use,

 community sports facilities.

 If you watch top level sporting events including the Olympics you will find most sports are played on a sprung synthetic surface – the exception is Basketball where in Elite Basketball Arenas, a timber finish is required to meet FIBA 1 playing standards.
 DYNAMIK work very closely with NGBs and have installed both timber and synthetic surfaces within their sporting arenas.

 Single sport specific halls are rare in an increasingly competitive market.
 A typical sports hall must now combine sport usage and community usage together with a range of non–sporting activities.
 Sport usage can range from badminton to basketball or spin class to trampoline use.
 This range of sporting activities imposes high demands on a sports floor.
 It must perform for the badminton player but must be able to resist damage from trampolines and spinning bikes which are moved across the floor.